 - If you happen to build a good relationship with your competitor, you can even collaborate with them.

-If you’re afraid that your competitors’ offerings may outperform yours, you may choose other locations that will place you in the centre of the market.
+If you’re afraid that your competitors’ offerings may outperform yours, you may choose other locations that will place you in the center of the market.

 3. Talent acquisition